Illinois COVID Update: IL reports record-high 238 COVID-19 deaths, 9,757 cases

 WATCH: New CDC quarantine guidelines welcomed by Roseland hospital

-Some hospitals systems also expressing support for that shorter quarantine time because it will allow some healthcare workers to get back on the job sooner at time staffing is at premium.
+Some hospital systems also expressing support for that shorter quarantine time because it will allow some healthcare workers to get back on the job sooner at time staffing is at premium.

-For a safety net hospitals like the new Roseland Community Hospital, the CDC's loosening of its quarantine guidelines were right on time.
+For a safety net hospitals like the new Roseland Community Hospital, the CDC's loosening of its quarantine guidelines was right on time.

 "So we can bring those valuable employees doctors, nurses back to work," explained Tim Egan, the new Roseland Community Hospital president & CEO.
 "It's a big help."